Best Jobs for Retirees

 4. Become a tour guide

-2024 rates for a two-hour basic battlefield tour range from $70 to $152 depending on group size, (with prorated fees of $35 to $76 per hour for additional time, based on group size).
+The National Park Service offers opportunities to become a licensed guide with the Association of Licensed Battlefield Guides.
+For example, the Licensed Battlefield Guides of Gettysburg hires individuals to take visitors around the national park for a fee.
+Rates for a two-hour basic battlefield tour range from $70 to $152 depending on group size in 2024 (with prorated fees of $35 to $76 per hour for additional time, based on group size).
 Tips are not required but are often given.

-But wait, there’s more: Prerequisites for becoming a professional tour guide cut a wide swath, from no requirements to passing a test administered by your local jurisdiction to getting a license (or both), depending on where you plan to operate your guide business.
+Prerequisites for becoming a professional tour guide vary widely, from no requirements to passing a test administered by your local jurisdiction to getting a license (or both).

 To find out the specifics in your area, go to the National Federation of Tourist Guide Associations and click on "Our Members."
-Then reach out to whatever association is closest to where you wish to operate.
-The associations will give you guidance on local licensing information and offer training programs, continuing education, job-networking opportunities and certification.
+Then, reach out to whatever association is closest to where you live.
+The associations will guide you on local licensing information and offer training programs, continuing education, job-networking opportunities and certification.
 Expect to make about $40 an hour, the association says.

 5. Work at a national park